J-Bentley/sysinfo/README.md

 	* dpkg

 ## Caveats
-* Only 1 argument can be called at a time
+* Only 1 argument can be called at a time unless in no arg mode

 ## TODO
 * SMS/email upon success/error via twilio